crawwwler/goldnerova/README.md

 ## A brief explanation about the game and rule of the game

 This game is for 'Mooc Fi' python course 2023, as final exercise.
-    First i wanted to thank all the people involved in this course And, members of CS department of University of Helsinki.
-Amazing course, it did wonders for me!

 The game Goldnerova includes :
 - a screen for title and description and rules